ocsigen/js_of_ocaml/README.md

 ## Requirements

 Wasm_of_ocaml relies on the Binaryen toolchain.
-At the moment, you need to install a [specific fork](https://github.com/vouillon/binaryen/tree/fixes): we rely on a number of unreleased fixes, and the main branch uses a new format for the `br_on_cast` instruction which is not yet supported by `node`.
+At the moment, you need to install it [from the main branch on GitHub](https://github.com/WebAssembly/binaryen/).

 ## Supported engines

-The generated code works with [Chrome beta](https://www.google.com/chrome/beta/) and [node nightly](https://nodejs.org/download/nightly/v21.0.0-nightly20230628900ae1bda7/).
+The generated code works with [Chrome beta](https://www.google.com/chrome/beta/) and [node V8 canary](https://nodejs.org/download/v8-canary/v21.0.0-v8-canary20230711fb76fe1ec2/).
 For Chrome, you need to enable WebAssembly Garbage Collection and WebAssembly Stringref from chrome://flags/.
 For node, you need to use the following flags:`--experimental-wasm-gc  --experimental-wasm-stringref`.

 ## Installation